What is a planning performance agreement?

 For an applicant wishing to enter into a PPA, the process has five stages:

-Stage 3: The PPA Officer will engage with the applicant in preparing a Draft PPA, inclusive of project team, project plan and programme, project costs, and possibly the need to engage external consultants.
-The Council will review the development proposal against the Application Categories and Cost Schedule (PDF), make an assessment of the resources required, and issue a Draft PPA to the applicant for review.
+Stage 3: Following a PID, if a PPA is to proceed the PPA Officer will engage with the applicant in preparing a draft PPA, inclusive of project team, project plan and programme, project costs, and possibly the need to engage external consultants.
+The Council will review the development proposal against the Application Categories and Cost Schedule (PDF), make an assessment of the resources required, and issue a draft PPA to the applicant for review.
+Due to workloads it is not always possible for the same officer to do both the PID and PPA.

 Stage 4: Following discussion between the parties, the Council will table a Final PPA, inclusive of an in-principle agreement by the applicant for the Council to instruct external consultants as required and as agreed.
 The applicant will provide the necessary documentation to enable the Council to register the applicant and for invoice purposes.